Whimsy Stick

 2–3

-A flirt pole for jumping dogs addresses the problem at two levels simultaneously.
-First, it drains the arousal surplus.
-A 10-minute session before guests arrive means the dog greets from a lower energy baseline.
-Second, and more importantly, every flirt pole session is an impulse control repetition.
+Level two, and more important: every structured session is an impulse control repetition.
 Sit before chase.
 Wait for the release cue.
 Drop-it after capture.
 These are the same self-regulation skills that prevent jumping in greeting situations.

 • Keep the lure on the ground at all times